Western falanouc: Ecology

-Conservation threats to habitat
+Conservation

 The western falanouc is likely susceptible to hunting pressures, and habitat loss through logging, forest fires and charcoal production.
-Threats from invasive species are suspected, but severity is unknown.
-The IUCN claims this species is listed as vulnerable because of the dramatic population decrease of more than 50% due to widespread hunting, persecution, the effects of introduced carnivores, and ongoing habitat conversion and fragmentation.
-More recently, the rate of hunting has increased significantly, owing to breakdown of governance since the coup d'état in 2009, leading to approximately doubled levels of hunting, and opportunistic rosewood cutting as well as pressure from feral cats and dogs throughout the species' range.
+Threats from invasive species are suspected, but the severity is unknown.
+The IUCN lists this species as endangered because of the dramatic population decline due to widespread hunting, persecution, the effects of introduced carnivores, and ongoing habitat conversion and fragmentation.
+Owing to the breakdown of governance, the rate of hunting has approximately doubled since the coup d'état in 2009, along with opportunistic rosewood cutting and pressure from feral cats and dogs throughout the species' range.

-Use and trade

-Information on the use and trade of the western falanouc is unknown, but it is assumed that they are hunted for food.

-Conservation actions in place

 The range of the western falanouc is in at least one protected area (Ankarafantsika National Park) and is adjacent to another (Baly Bay National Park).
 It may also occur in Manongarivo Special Reserve, Ankarana National Park and Montagne d'Ambre National Park.
 Because the western falanouc was only recently considered its own species, it is not covered by CITES like the eastern falanouc is.
 There is currently no legislation in place to protect E. major.

-Conservation/research needed

-Conservation efforts to protect this endangered species are needed.
-This includes efforts to increase protection and management of the western falanouc's natural habitat.
-Control of invasive species must also be addressed.
-Education of the species is needed, including both training and awareness/communication efforts.
-Legislation to protect E. major on both the national and sub-national levels is needed.

-Research of E. major is extremely limited, possibly due to it previously being considered a subspecies of E. goudotii.
-More research is needed for population size, distribution and trends, life history and ecology, use and trade, and threats.
+Information on the use and trade of the western falanouc is unknown, but it is assumed that they are hunted for food.